Near-optimal Sample Complexity Bounds for Robust Learning of Gaussians Mixtures via Compression Schemes: Compression schemes

 \subsection{Combining compression schemes}

-To conclude this section, we state a few results showing that compression schemes can be combined in useful ways.
+In the rest of this section, we prove a few lemmata showing that compression schemes can be combined in useful ways.
 These results concern product distributions (which will be useful for axis-aligned Gaussians) and mixture distributions (which will be useful for mixtures of Gaussians).

 First, \Lemma{product_compress} below states that if a class $\fcal$ of distributions can be robustly compressed, then the class of distributions that are formed by taking products of members of $\fcal$ can also be robustly compressed.
 If $p_1,\dots,p_d$ are distributions over domains $Z_1,\dots,Z_d$, then $\prod_{i=1}^{d} p_i$ denotes the standard product distribution over $\prod_{i=1}^{d} Z_i$.
 For a class $\fcal$ of distributions, define